Going for a job interview can be a nerve-wracking experience. As can anything when the outcome has the potential to

-There were eight people sat round the table; six voting Members, an Advisor (a senior member of staff at the Local Authority who can offer advice), and a minutes secretary.
+There were eight people sat round the table; six voting Members, an Advisor (a senior member of staff at the Local Authority), and a minutes secretary.
 All were utterly professional and very welcoming.
-I had felt the nerves increasing slightly as I stepped into the waiting room along with my compadres – my Barnardos Social Worker (the legendary Danielle) and two social workers from the Local Authority area.
+I had felt the nerves increase slightly as I stepped into the waiting room along with my compadres – my Barnardos Social Worker (the legendary Danielle) and two social workers from the Local Authority.
 They were all coming in with me, which reassured me no end, but I could feel my pensiveness building nonetheless.

 My original Panel date had been delayed from its original date in December to late February.
 A two-month delay I wasn’t expecting was an emotional sucker punch that hit me hard; I hadn’t quite appreciated how quickly I would emotionally invest in him.

 As a result, having finally reached the date of Panel was an intense experience – I really had invested even more, and I was delighted to be here, but now I was more nervous as a result.
 I felt my hand shake every time I took a sip of water (someone clearly poured me a glass, although I didn’t notice who in my nerves-induced haze), and I focused all my energy on keeping my voice steady.

 When we were in the room, I was struck by two things; I was glad I hadn’t rehearsed scripted answers too closely, as I wanted the freedom to free-wheel what seemed right, and I desperately needed the loo.
 My only answer to that second point was to cross my legs and hope for the best.